loda-lang/loda-programs/programs/oeis/list2.md

 * [A269457](http://oeis.org/A269457) ([L07 program](A269457.asm)): a(n) = 5*(n + 1)*(n + 4)/2.
 * [A269468](http://oeis.org/A269468) ([L21 program](A269468.asm)): Number of length-4 0..n arrays with no repeated value equal to the previous repeated value.
 * [A269584](http://oeis.org/A269584) ([L28 program](A269584.asm)): Number of length-4 0..n arrays with no repeated value differing from the previous repeated value by more than one.
+* [A269620](http://oeis.org/A269620) ([L21 program](A269620.asm)): Number of length-4 0..n arrays with no repeated value differing from the previous repeated value by other than plus two, zero or minus 1.
 * [A269657](http://oeis.org/A269657) ([L16 program](A269657.asm)): Number of length-4 0..n arrays with no adjacent pair x,x+1 repeated.
 * [A269760](http://oeis.org/A269760) ([L15 program](A269760.asm)): Number of n X 1 0..5 arrays with some element plus some horizontally or vertically adjacent neighbor totalling five exactly once.
 * [A269792](http://oeis.org/A269792) ([L15 program](A269792.asm)): a(n) = 5*n^4.